mike4802/thefed/README.md

 * [Bankrate.com](http://www.bankrate.com/banking/federal-reserve/fed-balance-sheet-and-your-bottom-line/)

 So did they actually keep their promise ??
 They sure did.
 Boom!  $11.5B  - gone as of Dec 31, 2017.

+## Running the code
+Download and run the Jupyter notebook.
+The CSV file should be fetched from the URL as defined.